Blake Ferguson (rugby league): Parramatta Eels

 At the end of the 2019 regular season, Parramatta finished in 5th place on the table and qualified for the finals.
 In the elimination final against Brisbane, Ferguson scored a try as Parramatta won the match 58–0 at the new Western Sydney Stadium.
 The victory was the biggest finals win in history, eclipsing Newtown's 55–7 win over St George in 1944.
 The match was also Parramatta's biggest win over Brisbane and Brisbane's worst ever loss since entering the competition in 1988.

 On 30 September, Ferguson was named at wing for the Australia PM XIII side.

 In round 17 of the 2020 NRL season, Ferguson scored his first try of the year as Parramatta defeated the New Zealand Warriors 24–18 at the Central Coast Stadium.
 It was Ferguson's first try in nearly 12 months with his previous try coming against Brisbane in the 2019 elimination final.

 In round 3 of the 2021 NRL season, he scored two tries in a 28–4 victory over Cronulla-Sutherland.

 The following week in round 4, he scored two tries for Parramatta in a 36–22 victory over the Wests Tigers at Stadium Australia.
 Ferguson then experienced a mid-season form slump, which resulted in him being overlooked for selection in the NSW State of Origin side for Game One of the series, as well as being dropped from the Parramatta side for their Round 12 game against the Newcastle Knights.

 After spending seven weeks in the NSW Cup, Ferguson was recalled to the Parramatta side for their round 19 match against Canberra.
 Ferguson set up a second half try for Parramatta during the game which they lost 12–10.

 In round 24, Ferguson scored two tries for Parramatta in a 22–10 victory over Melbourne.
 The win also ended Melbourne's 19-game winning streak.

 In week one of the 2021 Finals Series, Ferguson scored two tries for Parramatta in their 28-20 elimination final victory over Newcastle.

 Ferguson's final game for Parramatta came the following week as the club lost to Penrith 8–6 in the elimination final.
 On 22 September 2021, Ferguson was released by the Parramatta club.

-Rugby Union
+Rugby union in Japan

-After being released by the NEC Green Rockets of Japanese Rugby due to pending cocaine possession charges, Ferguson was reportedly set to be offered a contract by the Newcastle Knights for the 2022 NRL season.
-However, it was later reported Newcastle player Dane Gagai, among others, had informed the club they would walk away from their deals if an offer was made to Ferguson.
+Ferguson moved to Japan in October 2021 to play for the NEC Green Rockets rugby union team, but was arrested on 30 December, prior to appearing in a single match, on suspicion of possessing illegal cocaine after an altercation at a Roppongi restaurant.
+Ferguson spent 29 nights in a Japanese prison following the incident.
+He pled guilty in a Japanese court on 3 March 2022, and thereafter returned to Australia, where he unsuccessfully tried to secure an NRL contract and at one point interviewed for a coal mining job outside Sydney.